A data essay on identity, language and displacement

 between worlds

-Active parental language use at home is the strongest predictor of heritage language retention in children.
+Active parental language use at home is the strongest predictor of heritage language retention.
 Not classes.
 Not apps.
 Use.

 When there is no single childhood home, there is no single reference point.
 Instead there are fragments.
 A smell from one city.
 A quality of light from another.
-The sound of a particular language being spoken in a kitchen that no longer exists.
+The sound of a particular language in a kitchen that no longer exists.
 You do not return to a place.
 You return to a feeling that was never located in one place to begin with.
-That is a different kind of knowledge — scattered, flickering, harder to hold.
-And it is also what you pass on.
+That is what you pass on.

-The research on bilingual children is, on balance, hopeful.
-They show more flexible thinking, stronger metalinguistic awareness, and a documented ability to understand that other people hold different beliefs from their own.
-Not because bilingualism is magic but because being forced to hold two systems at once teaches you that systems are not universal.
+Research on bilingual children is hopeful — they show more flexible thinking and a stronger ability to understand that other people hold different beliefs from their own.
+Not because bilingualism is magic.
+Because holding two systems at once teaches you that systems are not universal.
+They will pause before answering where they are from.
+They will learn, eventually, to make it a conversation.

 The children of the in-between are not lost.
 They are a different shape of found.